joelkoehler/multithreaded-mergesort/README.md

-# Multithreaded Quick Sort
+# Multithreaded Merge Sort

-This project implements a multithreaded version of the quick sort algorithm using the pthread library.
+This project implements a multithreaded version of the merge sort algorithm using the pthread library.

 ## Learning Objectives